 Across SaaS, IT, and services companies, the first VP of Sales is one of the highest failure-rate hires.
 Most founders hire the wrong archetype — someone who sounds great but cannot actually build pipeline, recruit reps, or install a repeatable motion.

-There are 3 common failure patterns:
+There are three common failure patterns:

-- The “vision talker” VP: Inspirational in interviews.
-Cannot execute at the pace a startup demands.
+- The "vision talker" VP: inspirational in interviews; cannot execute at the pace a startup demands.

 A great VP of Sales is a builder, a recruiter, a process architect, and a coach — not just a closer.
 They create infrastructure your future team can run on.

-What Great VPs of Sales Actually Do
+2. What great VPs of Sales actually do

 The best VPs of Sales do six things exceptionally well:

-- Design the revenue engine: Stages, qualification, handoffs, definitions, and deal movement.
+- Design the revenue engine: stages, qualification, handoffs, definitions, and deal movement.

-- Recruit and hire reps: This is the #1 indicator of future success.
+- Recruit and hire reps: this is the #1 indicator of future success.

-- Set and manage a forecast: Founders underestimate how rare this is.
+- Set and manage a forecast: founders underestimate how rare this is.

-- Coach reps weekly: Call reviews, pipeline reviews, messaging, and roleplays.
+- Coach reps weekly: call reviews, pipeline reviews, messaging, and roleplays.

-- Scale themselves out: Hire managers, create training, build documentation.
+- Scale themselves out: hire managers, create training, build documentation.

-- Systems thinkers: They see sales as a machine, not a roulette wheel.
+- Systems thinkers: they see sales as a machine, not a roulette wheel.

-- Pipeline-obsessed: They never let pipeline dry up.
+- Pipeline-obsessed: they never let pipeline dry up.
 Ever.

-- Talent magnets: Great reps follow them from company to company.
+- Talent magnets: great reps follow them from company to company.

-- Data fluent: They measure inputs (volume, coverage, velocity), not just outputs.
+- Data fluent: they measure inputs (volume, coverage, velocity), not just outputs.

-- Calm under pressure: They’ve built teams through chaos and missed quarters.
+- Calm under pressure: they've built teams through chaos and missed quarters.

-- Low ego, high accountability: They take ownership without playing hero.
+- Low ego, high accountability: they take ownership without playing hero.

 If you want a VP who scales, hire someone who has built from zero at least once.

-Core Responsibilities
+Core responsibilities

 - Own revenue targets and forecasting.